Russian gas nominations for Slovakia rise, operator data shows | Headlines

 Russian gas nominations for Slovakia rise, operator data shows

-Daily nominations for Russian gas deliveries to Slovakia via Ukraine rose on Friday, data from Slovakian operator TSO Eustream showed.
-Nominations via the Velke Kapusany border point rose to around 946,741 megawatt hours (MWh) per day, versus 625,135 MWh per day on Thursday, the data showed.
+Daily nominations for Russian gas deliveries to Slovakia via Ukraine rose on Wednesday, data from Slovakian operator TSO Eustream showed.
+Nominations via the Velke Kapusany border point stood at 531,753 megawatt hours (MWh) per day on Wednesday, up from 482,076 MWh per day on Tuesday, the data showed.
+Flows on the Nord Stream 1 pipeline across the Baltic Sea to Germany were stable and stood at 73,248,532 kWh/h.

-Nominations via the Velke Kapusany border point rose to around 946,741-megawatt-hours (MWh) per day, versus 625,135 MWh per day on Thursday, the data showed.
-Russian gas producer Gazprom said it continues shipping gas to Europe via Ukraine at the Sudzha entry point, with volumes on Friday seen at 61.97 million cubic meters (mcm), compared with 50.6 mcm on Thursday.
+Nominations via the Velke Kapusany border point stood at 531,753-megawatt hours (MWh) per day on Wednesday, up from 482,076 MWh per day on Tuesday, the data showed.
+Russian gas producer Gazprom said it continues to supply gas to Europe through Ukraine via the Sudzha entry point, with volumes on Wednesday seen at 51.6 million cubic meters (mcm), up from 49.3 mcm on Tuesday.

-The application for gas supply via the Sokhranovka entry point was rejected by Ukraine, Gazprom said.
-On Wednesday, Moscow imposed sanctions on the owner of the Polish part of the Yamal pipeline that carries Russian gas to Europe, as well as the former German unit of Gazprom, whose subsidiaries service Europe's gas consumption.
+An application to supply gas via the Sokhranovka entry point was rejected by Ukraine, Gazprom said.
+Flows along the Yamal-Europe pipeline remained eastbound from Germany to Poland and were up slightly, data from operator Cascade showed.

-Flows via the Yamal-Europe pipeline through Poland into Germany have been mostly operating in reverse flow from west to east over the past weeks and Gazprom stopped supplies to Poland in April.
-Exit flows into Poland at the Mall now metering point on the German border stood at 9,634,008 kilowatt-hours per hour (kWh/h) on Friday morning, slightly down from roughly 9,781,207 kWh/h at midnight, data from the Cascade pipeline operator showed.
+Exit flows at the Mall now metering point on the German border stood at 11,584,854 kilowatt-hours per hour (kWh/h), up from 11,432,596 kWh/h the previous day, the data showed.
+Flows on the Nord Stream 1 pipeline across the Baltic Sea to Germany were stable and stood at 73,248,532 kWh/h.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)